namshi/namshi.github.com/source/_posts/2017-05-01-rebuilding-our-mobile-website.markdown

 The project kicked off by embracing 3 very important ideas:

-- most of Namshi’s  traffic is served through our mobile apps (iOS + Android), which are working very well.
+- most of Namshi’s  traffic is served through our mobile apps ([iOS](https://itunes.apple.com/us/app/namshi-online-fashion-shopping/id840127349?mt=8) + [Android](https://play.google.com/store/apps/details?id=com.namshi.android)).
 We should probably **mimic the app as much as possible****.**
 - the journey of the user is defined by very few, key components: landing pages, product listing pages, product detail pages, cart and checkout.
 We want to make sure we waste no time presenting these pages to the user, and **server-side rendering** gives that to us
-- if we want this webapp to look like it’s 2017 client-side interactions are unavoidable: **picking React**, given its rise in the frontend community and the fact that it’s a library, rather than a framework, was a no-brainer
+- if we want this webapp to look like it’s 2017, client-side interactions are unavoidable: **picking React**, given its rise in the frontend community and the fact that it’s a library, rather than a framework, was a no-brainer